VeryGoodOpenSource/dart_frog/docs/docs/tutorials/jwt_authentication.md

   is returned if valid.
 - We have routes that can only be accessed if an authentication token is sent in the request.

-But like we noticed in the steps before, our authentication token is quite unsafe, it is nothing more than the user's username, meaning that if an ill intentioned person guesses another user's username, which is not something hard to do, they could pass as that user and maybe steal information or other bad actions.
+However, as we noticed in the steps before, our authentication token is quite unsafe, it is nothing more than the user's username.
+Meaning that if a malicious hacker guesses another user's username, which is not something hard to do.
+This would allow the hacker to impersonate the user and perform bad actions, such as stealing information.

 To avoid that, we have to make our tokens in a way where they cannot be faked, guessed or tampered.
-There are many ways of doing that, in this tutorial, we will use JWT, a widely used standard in the industry to secure issued tokens.
+There are many methods of doing so, in this tutorial, we will use JWT, a widely used standard in the industry to secure issued tokens.
 This tutorial will not go much in deep on how JWT tokens work under the hood, so to get a better understanding on how they work, be sure to check their official [documentation](https://jwt.io/).

-Right, with that brief introduction, lets get that done.
-Luckily, the Dart ecosystem already have a handy package that makes it easy to work with JWT tokens, lets start by adding that dependency to our
+Right, given this brief introduction, let's get to it!
+Luckily, the Dart ecosystem already has a handy package that makes it easy to work with JWT tokens.
+We can start by adding that dependency to our
 project:

 ```dart
 dart pub add dart_jsonwebtoken
 ```

-Next, lets add the following method to our `Authenticator` class:
+Next, add the following method to our `Authenticator` class:

 ```dart
   String generateToken({